 Days for Girls Uganda Helps Women & Girls Take Control of Menstruation

-In the past, we at Days for Girls Uganda have been undergoing training in the Oyam District, and have successfully trained over 1,500 girls on menstrual hygiene management.
+Days for Girls Uganda has successfully trained over 1,500 girls on menstrual hygiene management.
 There has been training in Nakapiripiriti as well, (twice), and we have trained over 600 girls and women as a result.
 Lastly, in a refugee camp, we have trained 30 women.

 We train them to know about their general hygiene and menstrual hygiene management.
 Talking about anatomy sounds obscene to some cultures, but it is inevitable for questions to erupt.